janicerico/AirBnb-Paris-Listing-Analysis/README.md

 # <h1 align=center> Technical Information

 Datasets: Multiples tables in .cvs files with 5,652,855 records.
-(You can find them in the "Datasets" Folder).
+(You can find them in: https://drive.google.com/drive/folders/1bzNVY2UZ5Oyw2keY2cRGWG3THlF3VTBB?usp=sharing).

 There is Listing information of 10 cities.
 The focus of this analysis is Paris, which has 20 neighbourhoods with many accommodations.